PackageFactory/PackageFactory.ColorHelper/README.md

 This internally uses a copy of mexitek/phpcolors to do the conversions between hex, rgb and hsl color representations.

+**Attention: This package is a first kind of naive prototype to implement color transformations for Fusion.
+If this turns out to be valuable it should be impoved with netter color math and pronbly a fully fledged css color parser.**

 ## Usage

 The package provides the `Color` helper that exposes the following methods to Fusion.